thinkong/meteor-phaser/README.md

 meteor-phaser
 =============

+Notice :  this repository is currently not actively maintained..
+I am not sure if this is working.. so any feedback/pull requests are welcome. also.. contact me if you want to take over this :D

 [Phaser](http://phaser.io/), a fun, free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering, repackaged for Meteor.

 # License